ulfelder/nonviolent-uprisings-replication/README.md

 This repository contains replication materials for Erica Chenoweth and Jay Ulfelder, "Can Structural Conditions Explain the Onset of Nonviolent Uprisings?"
-Please direct questions or suggestions to Jay at ulfelder at gmail dot com.
+Please direct questions or suggestions to ulfelder at gmail dot com.

 The replication materials comprise three R scripts and two data sets.